aiskov/java-on-aws-workshop/README.md

    1. Type gp3
    1. Encrypted with `(default) aws/ebs`
    1. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-using-volumes.html
 1. Upload Jar
    1. Directory: `/opt/product-service`
 1. Start application
 1. Make service from application
    1. https://www.baeldung.com/linux/run-java-application-as-service
    1. https://stackoverflow.com/questions/62832339/systemd-service-wont-start-after-reboot
    1. Make ip static using elastic IP

-Control Questions:
+**Control Questions:**
 1. Describe configuration properties that will be different on production and why?
 1. What could be a problem for that installation?
 1. How we can scale that application?
-1. Is our data in safe?
+1. Is our data safe?

-Achievements:
+**Achievements:**

-1. We have managed database, so we have simplified maintains of installation.
+1. We have managed database, so we have simplified maintains.
 1. Application deployed on cloud.
 1. We have basic failover for cases when application failures or server could be restarted.

 ### Step 3 - Use multiple instance [hints](hints/step-3.md)

-Goal is to create instalation that deployed in several Availability Zones, use Load Balancer and Auto Scaling in order to keep high availability and adapt deployment to load.
+Goal is to create installation that deployed in several Availability Zones, use Load Balancer and Auto Scaling in order to keep high availability and adapt deployment to load.

-In order to minmize costs we will use spot instances.
+In order to minimize costs we will use spot instances.

 Faster deployment will be done using AMI and User Data that will load last version of artifact from S3 artifact-store bucket.

 Data will be shared using network file system - EFS.

 **ToDo:**
 1. Create load balancer
+   1. Target load balancer to instance
+   2. Allow connection only from load balancer
 2. Store artifacts in S3
    1. Bucket name: `artifact-store-<some-unique-id>`
    2. Put your jar to bucket
 3. Externalize application configuration
    1. Use AWS Param Store in order to store properties
    2. https://towardsaws.com/how-to-externalize-spring-boot-properties-to-an-aws-system-manager-parameter-store-2a945b1e856f
 4. Automate node configuration
    1. Create AMI
    2. Add User Data